 STEP 4: The Racism

 So, let’s just cut to the chase.
-You’re racist.
-I’m not saying you’re like KKK Nazi racist or anything but every white person has got a low grade level of racism.
-You just do.
-You just do.
-And for the most part, black people assume it and we deal with it.
-But go in knowing that you’re a little bit racist and own it.
-Don’t be one of those white guys who says things like “I don’t see race” that’s stupid.
-It’ll be much more attractive to own it and say something like “I don’t think it’s possible to grow up in America and not be at least a little racist as a white person.
+The black woman you desire to court may think you’re racist or biased or have prejudices.
+It’s not that she thinks you’re like KKK Nazi racist or anything but she may be of the belief that if you grew up in America you’re likely affected by the racism here.
+She may assume you have a low grade level of racism.
+Maybe you do and maybe you don’t, I suggest go in knowing she may feel that way and own it.
+Don’t be one of those white guys who says things like, “I don’t see race.”
+That’s stupid.
+It’ll be much more attractive to say, “I don’t think it’s possible to grow up in America and not be at least a little racist as a white person.
 My goal is to become more conscious over time.
 Please let me know if I ever say or do anything stupid because it’s important to me that I respect and honor you.”
 Or something like that.
-And then keep your eyes and ears open and listen to her when she shares with you when you do/say something racist.
+And then keep your eyes and ears open and listen to her when she shares with you when you do/say something racist or biased.
 It’ll happen.
 You can get through it, it could even draw you closer.

 STEP 5: Race, Race Everywhere